 Next Steps

-Sarah will revise the feedback about the new policies that she shared with the GFC before the meeting.
-She will approach faculty who asked for confidentiality to see if compelling points raised in their stories can be shared with the Provost’s Office because these stories have impact.
+Sarah Ware will revise the feedback about the new policies that she shared with the GFC before the meeting.
+Revisions will include changes to the section on lecturer ranks and cross-references to the Task Force report.

+GFC members will approach faculty who asked for confidentiality to see if compelling points raised in their stories can be shared with the Provost’s Office because these stories have impact.

-The Provost’s Office should express their concern for general faculty and their commitment to providing support in a preamble to the policy.
+The policy should include a preamble that expresses the Provost’s concern for general faculty and the university’s commitment to providing support.
 The preamble should make clear that general faculty are covered by all protections pertaining to tenure track faculty.
+Posy Marzani agreed to draft a preamble.

 The GFC should compile a list of supports—for example, FMLA, sabbaticals—as well as draft the preamble.
 Drafting it will help us think through what we want.
 Attendees were asked to contact constituents for types of support necessary, and have responses compiled by Jan 5.
 (Laura and Kerry had stated that we can get feedback to them as late as February.)

-Sarah also acknowledged a need to bolster lecturer rank in our feedback, as well as remind our audience why the task force recommended certain things.

-Amy noted that we should still register our concerns about certain issues even if the Provost’s Office has addressed them.
+Amy Roberts noted that we should still register our concerns about certain issues even if the Kerry and Laura addressed them during this meeting.
+General agreement on this point.

-Diane noted that “grandparenting” should be clear in the Provost’s policy.
+Diane Whaley noted that “grandparenting” should be clear in the Provost’s policy.
 She also asked whether we especially need to query faculty on the research track to make sure their needs are being met.
+She agreed to follow up on these issues through experience at Curry.